 Gnosis is a fairly unique cryptocurrency that uses the Ethereum blockchain.
 Traders looking for new markets have had their eye on this digital coin recently.
-This guide will show you how to buy and trade Gnosis (GNO) in 2020.
+This guide will show you how to buy Gnosis (GNO) and how to trade it in 2020.

 Where to buy Gnosis

-Read on to find out about Gnosis and how it works or jump ahead to our step-by-step buyers guide if you’re ready to start investing.
+Read on to find out about Gnosis and how it works or jump ahead to our step-by-step buyers guide if you’re ready to buy GNO.

 What is Gnosis?

 Gnosis was founded in 2015 and is a decentralised platform for making predictions, meaning it can be used to bet on the outcome of various events including stock values, elections and sports events.
 The GNO token is the primary cryptocurrency used on the Gnosis platform.

 Gnosis currently has a circulating supply of just over one million coins and a fixed supply of ten million coins.